01. Initial Enquiry

 Updates are shared according to the stage of the matter.
 Clients should promptly share new notices, calls, payments, messages or orders received.

 Before contacting the chambers, prepare a short summary of the issue and arrange available papers date-wise.
 For structured preparation, use the case enquiry guide, document checklists, and FAQ.
+For practice-area context, review Expertise & Practice Areas; for direct communication, use the contact page.

 This page describes a general working approach only.
 The actual process may vary according to facts, forum rules, limitation and instructions.